pelican-themes/papyrus/README.md

 ```

 ### Generate Articles
 A sample article header is below.
 Adding a `Summary` field is highly recommended.
-It substitutes as the article decription and gets added into html `<meta name="description" content="...">`.
+It substitutes as the article description and gets added into html `<meta name="description" content="...">`.
 Summaries are also used in blog's home page.
 They help to keep similar height article previews without titles, images or code blocks.

 ```markdown
 Title: Installation